 The Local Authority will need to confirm that the Sequential Test has been carried out in line with national guidelines.
 The Sequential Test will need to be passed before the Exception Test is applied.

-While the site is within Flood Zone 1 and classified as 'Less Vulnerable' there is significant surface water flood risk, it is recommended the Exception Test is applied to the site.
+As the site is within Flood Zone 3 and Flood Zone 2, classified as 'More Vulnerable' and has some surface water and fluvial flood risk, with significant access and egress issues.
+The Exception Test is required at this site.